top of page

 Duration: 2 weeks

-Description: Participants will learn all of the key components and skills taught in earlier courses (see above) but will attain a degree of professionalism in each case that by the end of this 8-week course they should be able to independently undertake all aspects of our herpetofauna research protocols (excluding free handling of venomous snakes) with only very little supervision from our herpetofauna team coordinators (with supervision focused only on health and safety, species identification, and data entry and checking).
-This course will also include a formal evaluation of theoretical knowledge and practical skills towards the end of the 8-week period.
-Thus, participants who successfully complete this course will possess the skills necessary to be able to establish and develop their own herpetofauna population monitoring projects in tropical environments around the world.
+Description: Participants will build further competence in all of the key components and skills taught in earlier course segments (see above) and will attain a degree of professionalism in each case that by the end of this 8-week course they should be able to independently undertake all aspects of our herpetofauna research protocols (excluding free handling of venomous snakes) with only very little supervision from our herpetofauna team coordinators (with supervision focused only on health and safety, species identification, and data entry and checking).

 Herp team members about to measure a Bushmaster (Lachesis muta), with Alberto, our experienced coordinator, safely in control of the head.
 Photo: Alberto Garcia-Ayachi.